How to integrate Omnisend MCP with Codex

 List ProductsTool to retrieve a paginated list of products.

-Update ContactTool to update fields of an existing contact by id.
+Update ContactTool to update fields of an existing contact by ID.

 Conclusion

-You've successfully integrated Omnisend with Codex using Composio's Rube MCP server.
+You've successfully integrated Omnisend with Codex using Composio's MCP server.
 Now you can interact with Omnisend directly from your terminal, VS Code, or the Codex App using natural language commands.

 Key benefits of this setup: